tgfrerer/ofxGL3Renderer/README.md

 This will blow up in your face, hide vertices everywhere and steal your lunch money.

-Consider it about as stable as drunk giraffe on a tightrope.
+Consider it about as stable as a drunk giraffe on a tightrope.

 Play around with this at your own peril.